east-coast-enduro-association/ecea-ui/content/english/service.md

   # service item loop
     - logo : images/sponsors/revzilla.png
       name: Revzilla
-      content: "Our premier sponsor and your one stop shop for parts and gear"
+      content: "Our premier sponsor and your one stop shop for parts and gear.
+They provide clubs with supplies such as ribbon and arrows to mark race courses and riders get access to a discount code after each event"

     # service item loop
     - logo: images/sponsors/100percent.png